hemanth0banka/LiveCodeEditor/README.md

 # LiveCodeEditor

-A full-stack real-time code editor built using Node.js, Express, MongoDB, Socket.io, and Vanilla JavaScript.
+A full-stack real-time code editor built using Node.js, Express, MongoDB, WebSockets, and JavaScript.
 It allows users to create, edit, save, and manage live HTML/CSS/JS projects with instant preview and cloud storage.
 The project also includes authentication, AI support, and user project management.